bbc/tal/overview/new-media-playback.md

 ## Accessing the media playback API

-This can be done in a device-agnostic way through the application's `Device` object.
+You will need to use the [correct media player modifier](device-configuration.html) in the device's configuration file.

-Access the media player using:
+Access the media player through the application's `Device` object.:

 {% highlight javascript %}
 this._mediaPlayer = RuntimeContext.getDevice().getMediaPlayer();